Tenerife

 Getting Around

-The island of Tenerife is very well connected with the rest of Europe through its two airports and multiple seaports, giving the possibility of being reached from almost all of Europe with direct flights.
+The island of Tenerife is very well connected with the rest of Europe through its two airports and multiple seaports, allowing it to be reached from almost all of Europe with direct flights.

 Once on the island, the central spot for kitesurfing, El Medano, is just 5 minutes away from the Tenerife south airports.

-A rental car is the best solution if you want to get around and visit the island, but even buses and taxi are easily accessible.
-It's also possible to move between the islands with internal flights and ferries.
+A rental car is the best solution if you want to get around and visit the island, but even buses and taxis are easily accessible.
+Moving between the islands with internal flights and ferries is also possible.

 Food and Drink

-El Medano has a variety of restaurants in town that offer tapas and beers for the majority of the day, and at night you can choose between Italian, Spanish, Canary and many others.
-Our locals fishing town has the best fresh fish ever!
+El Medano has a variety of restaurants in town that offer tapas and beers for most of the day, and at night you can choose between Italian, Spanish, Canary and many others.
+Our local fishing town has the best fresh fish ever!

 Nightlife

-El Medano is pretty active during the daytime and less at night, but there are a few pubs where you can spend the night listening to live music or having some drink somewhere!
-If you are looking for a proper party, you can reach the close town of Las Americas which hosts some of the best parties and nightlife
+El Medano is pretty active during the daytime and less at night, but there are a few pubs where you can spend the night listening to live music or having a drink somewhere!
+If you are looking for a good party, you can reach the close town of Las Americas, which hosts some of the best parties and nightlife.

 No Wind?

-If you're unlucky and do not to find wind during your holidays in Tenerife, do not despair, you can explore the whole islands other adventures on quads, trekking routes, climbing, mountain biking or surfing.
+If you're unlucky and do not find wind during your holidays in Tenerife, do not despair, you can explore the whole island's other adventures on quads, trekking routes, climbing, mountain biking or surfing.

-Several surf spots are depending on the direction of the swell or at calm sea; you can go diving and explore Tenerife marine life!
+Several surf spots depend on the direction of the swell or at calm sea; you can go diving and explore Tenerife marine life!

 An island with 15 different microclimates, just waiting to be discovered!